Inverury and Old Meldrum Junction Railway: Background

-Until the turn of the 18th century Oldmeldrum - then written Old Meldrum - was the principal market town between Aberdeen and Banff.
+Until the turn of the 18th century Oldmeldrum – then written Old Meldrum – was the principal market town between Aberdeen and Banff.
 However, the importance of Old Meldrum declined with the building of a canal between Aberdeen and Port Elphinstone, on the River Don at Inverurie.
+(Note: (Ross 2015) explains (page 83) that the town's name was then spelt Inverury: the town council later became exasperated with mail being sent to Inveraray in Argyll and Bute by mistake, and it decided in April 1866 to change its town's name to Inverurie.)
 Whereas goods had been transported by road via Oldmeldrum and the small port of Newburgh at the mouth of the River Ythan, trade increasingly concentrated on Inverurie and its canal link with Aberdeen.
 By 1850, Inverurie was almost twice the size of Oldmeldrum: Oldmeldrum's population was 2,343 in 1861.

 When railways came to the north-east of Scotland in the 1840s, the Great North of Scotland Railway (GNoSR) opened its main line from Aberdeen to Huntly in 1854.
 It was already plain that small towns not connected to the railway network would suffer a decline, and the people of Oldmeldrum saw that a link to the GNoSR was essential.
 Ideas put forward at this stage included ambitious plans to extend much further north than Oldmeldrum, but it was realised that the money for a long line was not easily raised.

 Authorisation and opening

 A more modest scheme, the Inverury and Old Meldrum Junction Railway was promoted; its necessary capital was £22,000, and the GNoSR promised a moderate contribution.
-The authorising Act for the Inverury and Old Meldrum Junction Railway received the Royal Assent on 15 June 1855.
+The authorising act of Parliament for the Inverury and Old Meldrum Junction Railway, the Inverury and Old Meldrum Junction Railway Act 1855 (18 & 19 Vict. c. lxv) received royal assent on 15 June 1855.

 The line was to be 5 miles 1194 yards in length, from a junction at Inverurie.
 The station at that time was some distance south of the present one; the Oldmeldrum branch line ran alongside the main line for nearly a mile before diverging.
 The engineer was John Willet.
 There were few engineering complications in constructing the line, the biggest work being a 50-foot girder bridge over the River Ury.

 The capital for construction seems to have been raised mainly locally, and so construction was completed quickly and cheaply, being ready by June 1856 at a low cost of about £5,000 per mile.
 Colonel Yolland carried out the necessary inspection for the Board of Trade on 23 June 1856.
 Everything was satisfactory and a ceremonial opening to passengers took place on Thursday 26 June 1856.

-The ordinary passenger train service started on 1 July 1856, followed by the goods service on 6 July.
-The Great North of Scotland Railway worked the line, at cost plus 50% of net receipts.
-There was an intermediate station at Lethenty, opened on 1 November 1856; a platform halt was established at Fingask, where there were wool-carding mills, in 1866.